equinor/isar-turtlebot/README.md

 ### Keyboard

-With the simulation running open a new terminal.
+With the simulation running, open a new terminal.
 If running in docker, access the docker container with:

 ```bash
 sudo docker exec -it isar_turtlebot bash